RohiteshThakur/GoApiServer/README.md

-A basic API server written in Go
+A basic API server written in Go.